cocoa-alex/GameServer/README.md

 # GameServer
-This is a test project!
+This is an exercise program